techidaily/site-games-able/source/_posts/clouding-safety-store-steam-game-images.md

  SteaScree provides excellent instructions in regard to using the program.
 Once guided toward the proper directories, SteaScree will access the photos you wish to upload to the Steam Cloud and properly register them within the screenshots.vdf folder.

  As a result, Steam will view these screenshots as its own and allow you to upload them to the Steam Cloud.
 You will notice that the metadata connected to each screenshot will be of the moment Steascree registered them within the screenshots.vdf file.
-The[Steam Cloud is great for storing your game data online](https://www.makeuseof.com/how-to-use-steam-cloud/) , and you can even use it to store your non-Steam screenshots.
+The [Steam Cloud is great for storing your game data online](https://www.makeuseof.com/how-to-use-steam-cloud/) , and you can even use it to store your non-Steam screenshots.

 ![The homepage of the SteaScree website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2018/11/SteaScree-Menu-Screen-1.jpg)

-**Download:** SteaScree for[Windows](https://steascree.download/) |[Mac](https://steascree.download/) |[Linux](https://steascree.download/) (free)
+**Download:** SteaScree for [Windows](https://steascree.download/) |[Mac](https://steascree.download/) |[Linux](https://steascree.download/) (free)

 ## How to Back Up Steam Screenshots on Your PC